 Child development research shows that how young children feel is as important as how they think, particularly with regard to school readiness.
 Research also shows that emotional development occurs on a parallel path to early literacy development.

-Parents are the most important influence in their child’s life from birth to age three.
+Parents are the most important influence in their child’s development.
 However, many parents are raising their children to the best of their ability with little or no support.
-For these parents, finding information, such as how babies eat, sleep, play, learn and grow, at the exact time it is needed can be extremely challenging.
+Others would benefit from connecting with someone who knows how hard it can be to be a mom.
+For all parents, finding information, such as how babies eat, sleep, play, learn and grow, at the exact time it is needed can be challenging.

-Engaging moms through mobile phones helps them quickly address immediate needs, and offers them ease of access in a manner that typically appeals to this generation of young moms.
+Mentors can easily send and receive text messages from a computer or tablet to help put parents in touch with the relevant information they need.
+Engaging parents through texting helps them quickly address immediate needs, and offers them ease of access in a manner that typically appeals to this generation of young parents.